umar-afzaal/ReCKT/README.md

 ReCkt is released under the MIT license, see the **LICENSE** file for details.

 ## Update
-Stay tuned.
 More circuits are in pipeline.